ryjen/the-fatherless/script-outline.md

 **Location:** Senate / City Square

-* Punishment of Sael has not had popular effect like Caelans death; showing as weakness
+* Punishment of Sael has not had popular effect like Caelars death; showing as weakness
 * Ruling elite are tired of executing people; want a king for all instead
 * Cassian proposes crucifying Sael as a king to appease gods and restore order.